vlazzarini/vlazzarini.github.io/_posts/2022-12-27-audio-clock.md

 Let's then try the simplest approach.
 We can still use the JS timer mechanism to fire events, but now having access to a much better clock, we can apply a correction to the callback time.
-This can be done by taking the difference current time (from `audioClock()`) and the expected time of the event.
-When that differemce is zero or greater, it's time to play; if it's not, we do nothing and recurse.
+This can be done by taking the difference between the current time (from `audioClock()`) and the expected time of the event.
+When that is zero or greater, it's time to play; if it's not, we do nothing and recurse.